Scharnhorst-class cruiser: General characteristics

 The ships of the class were 144.6 m long overall, and 143.8 m long at the waterline.
 They had a beam of 21.6 m, a draft of 8.37 m, and displaced 11616 t standard, and 12985 t at full load.
 The ships' hulls were constructed of transverse and longitudinal steel frames, over which the outer hull plating was riveted.
 The vessels had 15 watertight compartments and a double bottom that ran for 50% of the length of the hull.
 Their hulls featured a pronounced ram bow and a whaleback-type forecastle.
 The upper deck extended from the forecastle up to the aft gun turret, where it stepped down to main deck level.
 The ships had a fairly minimal superstructure, consisting primarily of an armored conning tower forward, along with an open bridge, and a smaller, secondary conning tower aft.
 Both ships were fitted with a pair of heavy military masts.

-Like the preceding classes of armored cruisers, Scharnhorst and Gneisenaus were good sea boats, though the ships had superior seakeeping to the earlier vessels.
+Like the preceding classes of armored cruisers, Scharnhorst and Gneisenau were good sea boats, and their design further improved on their seaworthiness.
 They also maneuvered well and were responsive to the helm; steering was controlled with a single rudder.
-With the rudder turned to its maximum extent, the ships lost up to 60 percent of their speed.
-The ships' design placed the casemates too low, and as a result they were exceedingly wet, which rendered them impossible to use in heavy seas.
+With the rudder turned to its maximum extent, the ships lost up to 60 percent of their speed, which was consistent with the previous German armored cruisers.
+The ships' design placed the casemates for the secondary battery too low, and as a result, they were exceedingly wet, which rendered them impossible to use in heavy seas.

 The ships had a standard crew of 38 officers and 726 enlisted men.
-When Scharnhorst served as a squadron flagship, had a larger crew, including an additional 14 officers and 62 men of the commanding admiral's staff.
-Gneisenau, when serving as the squadron second command flagship, had an extra staff of 3 officers and 25 men.
-The ships carried a number of smaller vessels, including two picket boats, two launches, one pinnace, two cutters, three yawls, and one dinghy.
+When Scharnhorst served as a squadron flagship, she had a larger crew, including an additional 14 officers and 62 men of the commanding admiral's staff.
+Gneisenau, when serving as the squadron deputy commander flagship, had an extra staff of 3 officers and 25 men.
+The ships carried a number of smaller vessels: two picket boats, two launches, one pinnace, two cutters, three yawls, and one dinghy.
 The cruisers carried a pair of large cranes amidships to handle the boats.